cryptable/sslserver/README.md

 ```

 ##Methods of IO
-There are some metdods to do IO and the first version of this POC is using poll().
+There are some methods to do IO and the first version of this POC is using poll().
 Next we try to use epoll() on linux and lastly we will use kqueue to run this on MacOSX.

 ## Using poll()
 This is supported on all UNIX like systems as long as you don't use the special extensions.
+Though I am using some
+extensions.
+The max number of connections I can handle use computer is around 1000 per thread.
+I'm not convinced yet,
+because I see in the timings that the number connections don't go up to 1000, which means poll() is not giving me all
+the connection or gatling perf-test is not working as it should.
+I run everything on 1 PC.
+Running 5 servers, I reach 5000 connections with a loss of less 1% due to timeouts.

+## Using epoll()

 ##Use io_uring